History of Haiti: Spanish history (1492–1625)

 part of the island to the French, who henceforth called it Saint-Domingue.
 Saint-Domingue developed into a highly lucrative colony for France.
-Its economy was based on a labor-intensive sugar industry, which depended on vast numbers of African slaves.
+Its economy was based on a labor-intensive sugar industry, which depended on vast numbers of West African slaves.
 Meanwhile, the situation on the Spanish part of the island deteriorated.
 The entire Spanish empire sank into a deep economic crisis, and Santo Domingo was in addition struck by earthquakes, hurricanes, and a shrinking population.

 French Saint-Domingue (1625–1789)

 Early French Saint-Domingue (1625–1711)

 The French built a settlement on the west coast of Hispaniola, which was known as 'the most fertile part of the West Indies'.